2ae487be22/Meta-analysis-simulation-supplementary-code/README.md

 It may well work in a situation where it cannot use parallel resources but it will be substantially less efficient.

-5. Code was run using R 3.0.2, and changes may be needed to update code for more recent versions.
+5. Code was initially run using R 3.0.2, then checked to ensure function in R 4.0.3